rdevaul/yapCAD/README.md

 #### boolean operations on `Polygon` instances
-**yapCAD** supports boolean set operations on `Polygon` instances, allowing you to construct more complex two-dimensiomal figures from union, intersection, and difference operations.
+**yapCAD** supports boolean set operations on `Polygon` instances, allowing you to construct more complex two-dimensional figures from union, intersection, and difference operations.
 Note that the difference operation can result in the creation of disjoint geometry in the form of two or more closed figures with positive area (see